 For the Morris Museum, Chen will perform Lighting the Dark, a large scale solo work that incorporates two toy pianos, a clavichord, an accordion and custom made music boxes.
-And she will also present a brand new work, Automatoys (World Premiere).
+She will also present a brand new work, Floating Verses Morristown (World Premiere).
+And, Chen will perform a new piece inspired by her recent visit to the Museum’s Guinness Collection.
 Described by The Washington Post as “a virtuoso of the toy piano, she delights in the delicate sonorities of music boxes and everyday objects, weaving them into strikingly original works of engaging lightness and transparency.(…) Chen is a master of the art of play — serious, serious play.”

-For her new work, Automatoys, Chen will hold a workshop on Monday, February 17 (Presidents’ Day) where participants are invited to draw on scrolls which Chen will use to create individual compositions based on the illustrations.
+For her new work, Floating Verses Morristown, Chen held a workshop on Monday, February 17 (Presidents’ Day) where participants were invited to draw on scrolls which Chen will use to create individual compositions based on the illustrations.
 These miniature compositions become a visual and aural collage- audiences will see and hear these works as they are projected live during the performance.
 This new work which is making its World Premiere at Live Arts assembles an orchestra of custom made music boxes and automatic musical instruments which perform a work that that is as visual as it is sonorous.
 Automatoys will coincide with the Museum’s third installment of the exhibition series A Cache of Kinetic Art: Tiny Intricacies.
-Advance registration for this FREE workshop is required.

 Museum Members: $35